josiasalexandre/SmoothPursuit/README.md

 Smooth Pursuit Eye Movements - DSP Implementation of the Krauzlis and Lisberger Model

-It's a simple project just to evaluate the Krauzlis and Lisberger Smooth Pursuit Eye Movements Control Model.
+It's a simple project just to evaluate the Krauzlis and Lisberger Smooth Pursuit Eye Movements Control Model in a object tracking experiment.

 Usage: